selfdefined/web-app/11ty/definitions/savage.md

 Rihanna has a lingerie line called Savage by Fenty.
 Megan Thee Stallion has a song called "Savage."

 The intersection of oppression of Black and Indigenous cultures is one worth noting.
-[Gwen Benaway's piece, Rihanna’s Lingerie Line Brings Up a Complicated Discussion About Language](https://www.flare.com/fashion/rihanna-savage-fenty-lingerie/) addresses this complexity.

->As much as we like clear right and wrongs with easy retweetable hot takes, some issues—like the dialogue about savage between Indigenous and Black communities—isn’t one to simplify
+[Gwen Benaway's piece, Rihanna’s Lingerie Line Brings Up a Complicated Discussion About Language](https://www.flare.com/fashion/rihanna-savage-fenty-lingerie/) addresses this complexity: "As much as we like clear right and wrongs with easy retweetable hot takes, some issues—like the dialogue about savage between Indigenous and Black communities—isn’t one to simplify."